 I have tried several electrolytes and prefer Seeking Health’s.
 Not because I get a kickback from sharing this with you, but because Dr. Ben knows his stuff and his products are blended well for their purpose.

-I like to start with the individual packets so it’s easier to get in the habit of using them daily for a while.
-Then if I like a brand/blend, I purchase the bottle or tub of powder.
+I like to start with the individual packets so it’s easier to get in the habit of using them.
+Then if I find one I like, I purchase the bottle or tub of powder.

 I do not prefer the huge amount of potassium in this blend.
 I like to focus on potassium from food so I know I’m getting plenty of nutrients.
 Dr. Berg offers wheat grass powder for added nutrients.
 I prefer Seeking Health’s electrolytes for a better blend.. if they are in stock.

 - 100% dissolvable and has an amazing raspberry lemon flavor